The Pataca (MOP) is divided into 100 avos and it is Macao's official currency. There are banknotes and coins in the following denominations:

 In summer, visitors are advised to wear light cotton clothes for a pleasant journey in Macao; while woolens are recommended along with a thick jacket or an overcoat to keep warm during winter.
 It is great to bring along cardigans or sweaters in spring (March to May) or autumn (September to November) as nights are cooler during the two seasons.

-For more infomation please visit website of the Macao Meteorological and Geophysical Bureau
+For more information please visit website of the Macao Meteorological and Geophysical Bureau

 Macao's water is supplied directly from Mainland China and is purified.
 Chlorine is added for extra protection.
 Distilled drinking water is supplied in all hotel rooms and in restaurants.